daattali/beautiful-jekyll/personal.md

 ## Art

 - I was Artist in Residence at the [Sir James Wallace Arts Trust](www.wallaceartstrust.org.nz) for a few months in 2015.
 A selection of my works are in circulation around public spaces in New Zealand.
 Links to my Flickr below!
+- I find the intersection of art and machine learning fascinating.
+I [maintain a repository](https://github.com/crypdick/awesome-neural-art) of research projects.

 ## Neckbeardery